jheinnic/consequent/README.md

 Release the lock to a specific id.

 # Message Adapter
-The message adapters job is to plug a potential stream of incoming commands and events into Consequent's actors while also providing a means to publish events that result from processing commands.
+The message adapters job is to plug a potential stream of incoming commands and events into Consequent's models while also providing a means to publish events that result from processing commands.

 The message adapter should handle all transport related concerns.